tjaskula/akka.net-fsharp.extensions/README.md

 #### Handling Lifecycle message along with other messages

 The `mailbox.Receive()` returns a message of type `ActorMessage`.
 This is a wrapper around lifecycle messages and regular ones.
-You gave to handle it accordingly:
+You have to handle it accordingly:

 ```fsharp
 	use system = System.create "actor-system" (Configuration.load())